FabrizioBrancati/Queuer/README.md

 You can create your custom `ConcurrentOperation` by subclassing it.

-You must override `execute()` function and call the `finish()` function inside it, when the task has finished its job to notify the queue.
+You must override `execute()` function and call the `finish(success:)` function inside it, when the task has finished its job to notify the queue.

 For convenience it has an `init` function with a completion block: